 Here is the exercise I took myself through.
 Try it for yourself.
 Just answer these questions.

 (In all transparency, I will share my goals and habits with you.
 Please hold me accountable and check in with me at any time to see how I am doing.
-It is essential to share your goals with others for accountability.
-So here I go!)
+It is important to share your goals with others for accountability.
+So here I go….)

 Then I formatted those WANTS into GOALS for 2021…

 - to fit back into all my clothes in my closet (I did gain the COVID 19 pounds in 2020).

 - to focus LESS on what my business does and MORE on how my business will give my customers what they want/need so I can serve them better.

 - to practice Love and Joy more in my life (I find that anytime I lose my Joy, it is when I put myself at the center of my world and when I am full of Joy is when I put the LORD there.)

 - Go on a camping trip at least 8 times this year.